-Werner: "We don't give a fuck."
-Or to say it more politely: "Anything goes" might be a good one, as far as concepts go...
-The spirit might be Amdusias, assumably.
+Werner: “We don’t give a fuck.”
+Or to say it more politely: “Anything goes” might be a good one, as far as concepts go… The spirit might be Amdusias, presumably.

-Moritz: Being a musical collectief!
-Which includes a lot of different ideas, "spirits", approaches, combined to... well, whatever happens when we meet to make music...
+Moritz: Being a musical collective!
+Which includes a lot of different ideas, “spirits”, approaches, combined to… well, whatever happens when we meet to make music…

 Moritz: More music.

-We noticed, that you released two albums in 2013 (Spiraltendenz and Brimborium) and a split with Oakland's experiment combo Mono Pause.
+In 2013 you released two albums (Spiraltendenz and Brimborium) and a split with Oakland’s Mono Pause.

 Werner: The split with Mono Pause is not available yet.
 Metabolismus and Mono Pause (in The shape of Mark Gergis) met quite some years back, on a Berlin flea market actually, and there’s been plans for a split release since then.
 2013 seemed like the right time to make it a reality to mark the 20th band anniversary of Mono Pause, but we couldn’t find a label to release it on vinyl until just recently.
 It looks like Unrock from Germany will be putting it out later this year (2014)…

-"Brimborium" is a cassette release of a live recording from an outdoor show on a railroad junkyard in Stuttgart, released by the always great Sloow Tapes/Wax from Belgium.
-The "Spiraltendenz" LP was recorded in 2003 and features guest players Eugene Chadbourne on guitar & piano, and German drummer Schröder.
-It was released on Troglosound in Italy, the label of our dear friends David Vanzan & Virginia Genta (aka the glorious Jooklo Duo - if you haven't found your entry into the Jooklo universe yet, do yourself a favour and get to it...).
+Brimborium is a cassette release of a live recording from an outdoor show on a railroad junkyard in Stuttgart, released by the always great Sloow Tapes/Wax from Belgium.
+The Spiraltendenz LP was recorded in 2003 and features guest players Eugene Chadbourne on guitar and piano, and German drummer Schröder.
+It was released on Troglosound in Italy, the label of our dear friends David Vanzan and Virginia Genta (aka the glorious Jooklo Duo – if you haven’t found your entry into the Jooklo universe yet, do yourself a favour and get to it…).

-And of course we don't know what the future will bring, but right now it looks like, besides the already mentioned release of "SuS" on Amish Records, our collaboration with Jooklo which started in late 2012 is ongoing & fruitful, we'll have more concert & studio dates in August which will hopefully result in more collaborative Troglo- (and others) vinyls and/or cassettes.
-Then there will be a cassette release of a trio of Metabolismus-members (Samara Lubelski, Thilo Kuhn & myself, Werner Nötzel) called "Augenmusik" on Eiderdown Records from Seattle soon, and we have an almost finished album with another friend from Italy, experimental vocalist Patrizia Oliva, that we're trying to get released as a vinyl LP (interested labels please get in touch).
+And of course we don’t know what the future will bring, but right now it looks like, besides the already mentioned release of “SuS” on Amish Records, our collaboration with Jooklo which started in late 2012 is ongoing and fruitful, we’ll have more concert and studio dates in August which will hopefully result in more collaborative Troglo- (and others) vinyl and/or cassettes.
+Then there will be a cassette release of a trio of Metabolismus-members (Samara Lubelski, Thilo Kuhn and myself, Werner Nötzel) called “Augenmusik” on Eiderdown Records from Seattle soon, and we have an almost finished album with another friend from Italy, experimental vocalist Patrizia Oliva, that we’re trying to get released as a vinyl LP (interested labels please get in touch).
 And a vinyl release of our collaboration with 5050 from 2012 is also in the workings, on Black Sweat Records, again from Italy.
-Besides these projects on different labels we'll also be self-releasing vinyl in '14/'15, the "Umbrellas & Chinese Girlfriends" 10" and a 4th installment in our "Grounded" 7" series + most likely a bunch of cassettes again...
-Oh, and by the way: if anyone wants to order any of our more recent self-released & distributed cassettes they can do so by simply writing to: firstname.lastname@example.org.
+Besides these projects on different labels we’ll also be self-releasing vinyl in ’14/’15, the “Umbrellas and Chinese Girlfriends” 10″ and a 4th installment in our “Grounded” 7″ series + most likely a bunch of cassettes again… Oh, and by the way: if anyone wants to order any of our more recent self-released and distributed cassettes they can do so by simply writing to: firstname.lastname@example.org.